hashicorp/terraform-provider-azurerm/website/docs/r/app_service_slot.html.markdown

 * `default_documents` - (Optional) The ordering of default documents to load, if an address isn't specified.

 * `dotnet_framework_version` - (Optional) The version of the .net framework's CLR used in this App Service Slot.
-Possible values are `v2.0` (which will use the latest version of the .net framework for the .net CLR v2 - currently `.net 3.5`) and `v4.0` (which corresponds to the latest version of the .net CLR v4 - which at the time of writing is `.net 4.7.1`).
+Possible values are `v2.0` (which will use the latest version of the .net framework for the .net CLR v2 - currently `.net 3.5`), `v4.0` (which corresponds to the latest version of the .net CLR v4 - which at the time of writing is `.net 4.7.1`), `v5.0` and `v6.0`.
 [For more information on which .net CLR version to use based on the .net framework you're targeting - please see this table](https://en.wikipedia.org/wiki/.NET_Framework_version_history#Overview).
 Defaults to `v4.0`.

 * `http2_enabled` - (Optional) Is HTTP2 Enabled on this App Service?
 Defaults to `false`.